tonethar/IGME-235-Shared/tutorial/web-apps-4.md

 # 4 - More Web Browser DOM Methods

+***(This chapter has not yet be adapted to the new 235 course style.
+The questions and exercises haven't been converted to Study Quizzes, In-Class Exercises, and Homeworks, but you may feel free to look it over and see what may be coming.)***

 ## Overview
 Today we are going to look at alternatives to `.innerHTML` that can be used to **"CRUD"** (i.e. Create, Read, Update, Delete) HTML elements in the web browser.